PedroGuedes11/PedroGuedes11/README.md

 - 👋 Hi, I’m @PedroGuedes11

 - 👀 I’m interested in ...
-  Dive in the technology world;
+  Know always more in the technology world;

 - 🌱 I’m currently learning ...
-  To be Software Engineer on university
-  And some other courses beyond university
+  Software Engineering in the University, a lot of videos in the YouTube and a front-end online course

 - 💞️ I’m looking to collaborate on ...
-  Don't know yet (but I will do)
+  learn to make other people learn to

 - 📫 How to reach me ...
   @pedrinhofutsal11 on Instagram; or pedroguedes96@hotmail.com.